-- 2.1 To note the work of the Member Constitutional Working Group in reviewing the Constitution. - 2.2 To recommend Full Council to approve the proposed revisions to Parts A, B, C and E of the Constitution, as detailed in Appendices 1, 2 and 3. and summarised in paragraph 6. - 2.3 To note that a comprehensive review of the Constitution will be conducted following Annual Council on 21 May 2024 as part of the Governance and Relationships Programme in the Improvement and Recovery Plan. - 2.4 To note that the Standards Committee are consulting on a new Member/Officer Relations Protocol, as part of the response to the Independent Governance Review carried out by the Centre for Governance and Scrutiny during 2023.
+- 2.1 To note the work of the Member Constitutional Working Group in reviewing the Constitution. - 2.2 That approval be given to the proposed revisions to Parts A, B, C and E of the Constitution, as detailed in Appendices 1, 2 and 3 and summarised in paragraph 6 below. - 2.3 To note that a comprehensive review of the Constitution will be conducted following Annual Council on 21 May 2024 as part of the Governance and Relationships Programme in the Improvement and Recovery Plan. - 2.4 To note that the Standards Committee are consulting on a new Member/Officer Relations Protocol, as part of the response to the Independent Governance Review carried out by the Centre for Governance and Scrutiny during 2023.
 This will be the subject of a separate Report to Full Council in June 2024.

-2.5 To authorise the Interim City Solicitor in consultation with the Leader of the Council to commence a recruitment process to appoint an independent person to chair the Auidt Committee, the final appointment by a cross party member Panel to be subject to the Council approving the proposed amendment to section B14 paragraph 14.6 - The Chair of Audit Committee will be an Independent person.
+2.5 To note that the Interim City Solicitor, in consultation with the Leader of the Council, has been authorised (by Council Business Management Committee on 7 May 2024) to commence a recruitment process to appoint an independent person to chair the Audit Committee.
+The final appointment, by a cross party member Panel, is subject to Full Council approving the proposed amendment to section B14 paragraph 14.6 - The Chair of Audit Committee will be an Independent person.